 Charbono is a variety that is extremely limited in production with most of these vineyards in the USA grown in and around the Calistoga area.
-It’s genetic history dates to the French Alps of the Savoie region where translated into English it was known as the “Soft Black” grape.
+It’s genetic history dates to the French Alps of the Savoie region and when it was translated into English, it was known as the “Soft Black” grape.
 Charbono thrives with temperature swings during the growing season and Calistoga certainly has these.
 The northern part of the Napa Valley is the warmest but during the summer nights the temperature can drop 30 and 40 degrees from that day’s high.

 This is a variety that has come full circle for Robert.
 Inglenook stopped making this wine years ago.
 Robert wasn’t sure it was even still grown in Napa.
 Then he discovered the Heitz Family in Calistoga – and was informed their vineyard was supplying this variety to Inglenook and was the fruit that made up the Inglenook 1968 Charbono.
 It was being used as single varietal wine but early on was also used for blending as small amounts into their Cabernet Sauvignons.